CHARCOAL - Sticks

 Powdered charcoal is often used to “tone” or cover large sections of a drawing surface.
 Drawing over the toned area will darken it further, but the artist can also lighten (or completely erase) within the toned area to create lighter tones.

-Note: In ceramics charcoal is used to mark the outlines of designs on to clay, bisque and glazed surfaces fired or crude, it is a natural product that burns away when fired without damaging the work in any way.
+Note: In pottery charcoal is used to mark the outlines of designs on to clay, bisque and glazed surfaces fired or crude, it is a natural product that burns away when fired without damaging the work in any way.

 Read more about: Marking Tiles – Large / Marking Tiles -Small